sjbrown/1kfa/mod_guide_gm.md

 Participants tend to talk one-at-a-time, while all others wait in excited anticipation.

-The GM is tasked with managing the "when" of the spotlight.
+Turn-taking is not rigid, instead the GM is tasked with managing the "who and when" of the spotlight.
 When does one player's contribution end, and the next player's begin?
 When has a player said something that triggers a move?
 When is it time for the players to all sit back and suffer or delight as the GM describes the consequences of their decisions?

 Never let a player's time in the spotlight be inconsequential.
-A player might wait 10 minutes for their moment to arrive, so if their whole turn in the spotlight ends with "nothing happens", that player's experience will suffer.
+A player might wait 10 minutes for their moment to arrive, so they won't be having fun if their whole turn in the spotlight ends with "nothing happens".
-Give them an opportunity for something.
-This doesn't mean they have to slay a demon on every turn, merely getting a big laugh can be "something".
+Give them an opportunity to impact the table.
+This doesn't mean they have to slay a demon on every turn, merely getting a big laugh can be "impact".

 Remember, this is a collaborative story.
 Laughter and excitement are the rewards for everyone.

 Allow the players to naturally move the spotlight among themselves.

-As the GM, you may take a turn in the spotlight:
+As the GM, you yourself will take a turn in the spotlight:

  * when someone flips ✗
  * as specifically instructed by a move a player is executing